5 Day Ancascocha Trek to Machu Picchu through Salkantay Route

 DAY 1: CUSCO – SORAYPAMPA – SUYROCCOCHA (L)(D)

-Today we will depart very early from Cusco, at 04:00 am, and make the roughly 3-hour journey to the town of Mollepata, the gateway to the Salkantay valley.
-Along the way you will experience many different micro-climates and altitudes, each with its unique agricultural essence, such as the town of Limatambo, known for its avocados.
+Today we will depart very early from Cusco, at 04:00 am and make the roughly 3-hour journey to the town of Mollepata, the gateway to the Salkantay valley.
+Along the way, you will experience many different micro-climates and altitudes, each with its unique agricultural essence, such as the town of Limatambo, known for its avocados.
 Here we will have a quick breakfast before continuing back up in elevation to the community of Soraypampa where we begin our trek.
-Continuing roughly 02 hours up to Salkantaypampa (4,100 meters/ 13,451 feet), we will have lunch below the massive glacier of Salkantay.
-After a brief rest we’ll hike a challenging, less traveled uphill path for 3 ½ hours until we arrive at our camp for the night at Pampa Japonesa (4,610m/15,124 ft.)
+Keeping roughly 02 hours up to Salkantaypampa (4,100 meters/ 13,451 feet), we will have lunch below the massive glacier of Salkantay.
+After a brief rest, we’ll hike a challenging, less-traveled uphill path for 3 ½ hours until we arrive at our camp for the night at Pampa Japonesa (4,610m/15,124 ft.)

-The campsite is located at the base of the stunning mount Salkantay and if the night is clear you will most likely see the most stunning display of stars and distant galaxies.
+The campsite is located at the base of the stunning Salkantay mountain, and if the night is clear, you will most likely see the most stunning display of stars and distant galaxies.
 Your chef will prepare a sumptuous and hearty dinner before we retire for the night to rest our weary limbs!

 - Max Elevation: 4,600 meters / 14,336 feet

 - Distance: 12km / 7,46 miles

 DAY 02: PAMPA JAPONESA – INKA CHIRIASKA – MILLPO